petrkaderabek/pytorch-tfserving-tutorial/README.md

 # PyTorch-RaggedTensor-TFServing Tutorial

 Tensorflow Serving is used to provide an API providing priorities of a particular set of offers for a particular customer in real time.
-The priorities come from a PyTorch model, which consumes customer ID and returns vector of priorities of all available offers.
-This model has to be convertes to Tensorflow SavedModel format for TF Serving to be able to use it.
-Additionally, TF Ragged Tensors are used: The API is queried for a particular set of offers but the PyTorch model returns all offers.
+The priorities come from a PyTorch model, which consumes customer indices and returns vector of priorities of all available offers.
+This model has to be converted to Tensorflow SavedModel format for TF Serving to be able to use it.
+Additionally, Tensorflow suports a lookup table, which is used to have Customer IDs rather than indices as an input.

 ## Model